If you own a car, there’s a good chance it will eventually be subject to a recall. But do car recalls have to be done at the dealership?

 Should I Be Concerned My Car Was Recalled?

-Not at all, in fact if your car was recalled it means the manufacturer is taking the necessary steps to fix a potential safety issue.
+Not at all, if your car was recalled, it means the manufacturer is addressing a potential safety issue.
 In fact, every year millions of vehicles are recalled for problems ranging from software issues, brake problems and defective EV batteries.

 It’s important to note that not all recalls are created equal.
 Some are more directly related to safety, such as airbags, braking and steering components.

-While others can be more of a nuisance, such as leaky sunroofs or detached spoiler from the rear of a vehicles’ exterior trunk.
+Others can be more minor, like leaky sunroofs or detached spoilers from a vehicle’s trunk.

 If you’re dealing with a recall on your vehicle, and you find yourself asking do car recalls have to be done at the dealership, hopefully this post has answered all your questions.

-The fact remains, the dealership is more than equipped to handle the repair, and you won’t have to pay for the fix either.
+Indeed, the dealership is fully equipped to manage the repair, and the fix won’t cost you anything.

-Plus, if you need a loaner car while your car is in for service, the dealership can help you out with that too.
+If you need a loaner while your car is in for service, the dealership can help with that too.

 Sure, independent mechanics are a great option for routine car repairs.
 But when it comes to recalls, the dealership is the go-to option.

-By taking your car to the dealership for recall work, you can be sure that the job will be done right and that all of the necessary parts will be replaced or repaired per the recall instructions.
+Taking your car to the dealership for recall work ensures the job is done correctly and all required parts are replaced or repaired according to recall guidelines.

 Check for open recalls on your vehicle by using our Car Recall Lookup tool.